zwalsh/santorini-game/Santorini/README.md

 * guarded-player.js - A wrapper for Player implementations that protects all calls to Players with timeouts and checks for exceptions.

 #### Player/
-* player.js - An interface (and here, implementation) for a Player that can participate in a game of Santorini.
+* player.js - Implementation of a working Player that can participate in a game of Santorini.
 This implementation uses a local AI Strategy to generate worker placements and turns.
 * strategy.js - Implements a strategy component for automatically choosing moves based on decision trees.
+* player-breaker.js - A Player implementation that only returns malformed game data when asked for worker placements or turns.
+* player-infinite.js - A Player implementation that only returns empty Promises, which never resolve into values, thereby simulating it entering an infinite loop.

 #### Design/
 Contains our specifications and interfaces for the design of the Santorini game.